Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Results Using the MNIST Handwritten Numerals

 The input images and output images for different values of coupling $\kappa$ are shown in Figure \ref{fig4}. $\kappa = 0$ represents the original VAE model.
 Compared with the original algorithm, output images generated by the modified coupled VAE model show small improvements in detail and clarity.
 For instance, the fifth digit in the first row of the input images is “4”, but the output image in the original VAE is more like “9” rather than “4” while the coupled VAE method generates “4” correctly.
 For the seventh digit “4” in the first row, the generated image in the coupled VAE has an improved clarity than the regular VAE.

 Figure \ref{fig5} shows the likelihood histograms for 5000 input images with coupling values of $\kappa = 0, 0.025,$ $ 0.05, 0.1$.
 The red, blue, and green lines represent the arithmetic mean (decisiveness), geometric mean (central tendency), and -2/3 mean (robustness), respectively.
 When $\kappa = 0$ , the minimal value of the robustness metric indicates that the original VAE suffers from poor robustness.
 As $\kappa$ gets large, the geometric mean and the -2/3 mean metrics start to increase while the arithmetic mean metric almost keeps the same.
 However, when the coupling $\kappa$ becomes large, the coupled loss function can quickly become infinity.
 For instance, when $\kappa = 0.2$ , the loss function goes infinity at $53^{th}$ epoch; when $\kappa = 0.5$, the loss function goes infinity at $8^{th}$ epoch.
 In this case, the optimization of coupling values should be further investigated.
-The specific relationship between coupling $\kappa$ and probabilities for input images is shown in Table \ref{table:1}.
+The specific relationship between coupling $\kappa$ and probabilities for input images is shown in Table \ref{tab1}.
 The increased robustness metric shows that the modified loss does improve the robustness of the original model.

 Furthermore, compared with the original VAE model, the geometric mean, which measures the accuracy of the input image likelihood, is larger for the coupled algorithm.
 The improvement of this metric means that the input images(truth) are assigned to higher likelihoods in average by the coupled VAE model.
-Therefore, the modifications in section 3 also enhance the model’s capability of capturing true and significant information.